besselfunct/mse404_bash_project/README.md

 * Stonks will continue to prompt the user for input until interrupted
 * Stonks outputs the requested data to a new file labeled `<stockSymbol>_<Month>_<Year>.txt` in reverse chronological order (newest first)
 * Stonks _should_ handle most errors relatively gracefully
+* Stonks will check the directory it's in for files which match the expected output of the Yahoo! quotes query.
+If it finds it, then the query won't be executed a 2nd time.